SimpleFi-finance/indexers-tests/README.md

 ## Description of entities in schema

 Purpose of this subgraph is to index liquidity positions of users in Uniswap V2 pair contracts.
-We also want to track changes in balance of LP token and reserver tokens for a positions along with return on investment for every position.
+We also want to track changes in balance of LP token and reserve tokens for a positions along with return on investment for every position.

 ### Account